 Besides nurturing interests in many academic areas over the years, I have also sharpened strong communication skills by frequently discussing materials with my instructors and fellow students.
 To check if I've mastered a particular concept, I often try to imagine how I would explain it to others.
 I believe strong oral communication, along with an enthusiasm for the material, is crucial to a satisfying learning experience, and I look forward to providing this for my students.

-Harvard University - Bachelors, American History & Literature
+Undergraduate Degree: Harvard University - Bachelors, American History & Literature

-Boston University - PhD, American Studies
+Graduate Degree: Boston University - PHD, American Studies

 SAT Composite: 2210